Colfax County War

-The Colfax County War was a range war that occurred from 1873 to 1888 between settlers and the new owners of the Maxwell Land Grant in Colfax County, in the U.S. state of New Mexico.
+The Colfax County War was a range war that occurred from 1873 to 1888 between settlers and owners of the Maxwell Land Grant in Colfax County, in the U.S. state of New Mexico.
 The war started when the new landowners tried to remove the local settlers from the land they had just bought.
 The locals refused to leave, as they had settled much of their livelihood in the grant, which resulted in conflict and violence in 1875.
 It has been estimated that as many as 200 people were killed in the conflict.

 Background

 The disputed territory began as a land grant from the Mexican provincial governor of Santa Fe de Nuevo México to Charles H. Beaubien and Guadalupe Miranda in 1841, which included large portions of what is now Colfax County in northern New Mexico and Las Animas County in southern Colorado.
 In 1849, after the region was ceded to the United States at the end of the Mexican–American War, an American pioneer named Lucien B. Maxwell moved to the area, married Beaubien's daughter, and became a part owner and manager of the vast land grant.
 Over the following decades, many more pioneer families arrived in the area, which was conveniently situated along branches of the Santa Fe Trail.
 Maxwell was very lenient to visiting settlers, allowing pioneers to settle and ranch on land within the grant, letting Ute and Jicarilla Indians to hunt game in the area, and even leasing claims on minerals to miners.

 In 1870, Maxwell sold the grant to a group of English financiers for a reported price of $1.35 million.
 The new owners formed the Maxwell Land Grant and Railway Company.
 Their arrival and purchase of the land immediately spurred controversy among the people already living in the area, and animosity quickly developed between the two sides.
+The company was also allied with the powerful Santa Fe Ring, a group of influential lawyers and politicians who controlled many Western states.
 Property developers working for the company complained that miners and farmers, who they believed were squatters, were disturbing and even harassing their work, presenting various obstacles to the company's production.
 Many of these settlers were white, Spanish, and Native American people who believed that the land was in the public domain or felt that they had been given Maxwell's unwritten permission to live on the grant.